Fire, water, fuel and the mile-high city

 Customers of the utility Denver Water have cut water use by 20% in the last 10 years, says the Denver Business Journal.
 Yet December last, the U.S. Dept. of Interior released results of a three-year Colorado River Basin Water Supply and Demand study that predicts the river will have shortages of about 3.2 million acre feet of water, compared to demand, by the year 2060.

-A new report from the Center for Climate and Energy Solutions (C2ES), “Leveraging Natural Gas to Reduce Greenhouse Emissions,” notes that U.S. greenhouse gas emissions are back down to where they were in the 1990s, in part because electricity generators are using more natural gas, which emits half as much carbon dioxide as coal.
+A new report from the Center for Climate and Energy Solutions, “Leveraging Natural Gas to Reduce Greenhouse Emissions,” notes that U.S. greenhouse gas emissions are where they were in the 1990s, in part because electricity generators are using more natural gas,.

 Further opportunities include:

-Getting the money to do things and agree on rational regulation are the big sticking points in getting there.
+Getting the money and agreeing on regulation are the big sticking points.
 The eminently practical includes identifying and addressing methane leaks from natural gas production, transmission and distribution, and learning more about combined heat and power systems.